hyperledger-archives/fabric/docs/API/AttributesUsage.md

     // Increment counter code
 }
 ```
-If attributes are accessed more than once, use attributeHandler is more efficient due to the handler makes use of a cache to store values and keys.
+If attributes are accessed more than once, using attributeHandler is more efficient since the handler makes use of a cache to store values and keys.

-If you want to get the attribute value, in place of just verify it, you should use a code as the follow:
+In order to get the attribute value, in place of just verifying it, the following code can be used:

 ```
 attributesHandler, _ := attr.NewAttributesHandlerImpl(stub)